FAQ’s About Boat And Jet Ski Trailers

 Most hydraulic trailer brakes operate on the surge principle.
 The coupler assembly is known as the actuator and contains a master brake cylinder similar to that in an automobile.
 When the brakes are applied in the tow vehicle, the boat trailer “surges” against the tow ball forcing fluid through the trailer hydraulic system actuating the brakes.

 Will my trailer be equipped with drum or disc brakes?

 Most Load Rite and 5 STARR models currently come standard with disc brakes.
-The exceptions would be utility trailers, ATV, pontoon trailers, and water vehicle models, which are all equipped with drum brakes where applicable.
+The exceptions would be ATV, pontoon trailers, and water vehicle models, which are all equipped with drum brakes where applicable.

 How do I bleed my brakes?

 Bleeding trailer brakes is the same in principle as bleeding brakes on a tow vehicle.
 Disconnect the trailer from the tow vehicle and block the trailer.
 Make sure the master cylinder is full of fluid at all times.
 Open the bleeder screw on the caliper furthest from the actuator.
 Apply force to the actuator slide.
 Hold.
 Tighten the bleeder screw.
 Release the actuator slide.
 Repeat as necessary until all air is purged from the system.
 Proceed to the next furthest bleeder screw and repeat until the entire trailer has been bled.
 Make sure to check the master cylinder fluid level often during the operation.
 IT IS HIGHLY RECOMMENDED THIS PROCEDURE BE INCORPORATED INTO AN ANNUAL SERVICE ROUTINE.

 In addition, if a new actuator is installed, it should be bench bled, or pre-bled, before attaching the hydraulic line at the rear.

 The correct procedure for 10″ and 12″ brake systems is as follows: